kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 For the purposes of this documentation, terminal commands are provided as-is for ease of copying EXCEPT when the output of the command is also shown.
 In that case, the command is prepended with a `$ ` to distinguish the command from the output.
 The `$ ` should not be copied into the terminal.

-## Chapter 1: Setting up the development environment
+## Chapter 1: Setting Up the Development Environment

 The following assumes a Unix environment -- macOS or Linux.
 If on Windows, [get WSL](https://learn.microsoft.com/en-us/windows/wsl/install) first.